JabRef/jabref/docs/decisions/0026-synchronization.md

 - The server's `Revision` is equal to the client's `Revision`: Both entries are up-to-date and nothing has to be done.
 This case may happen if the library is synchronized by other means.
 - The server's `Revision` is lower than the client's `Revision`: This should never be the case, as revisions are only increased on the server.
 Show error message to user.

+If the entry returned by the server is a tombstone, then:
+- If the client's entry is also a tombstone, then we don't have to do anything.
+- If the client's entry is dirty, then the user is shown a message to resolve the conflict (see conflict handling below);
+- Otherwise the client's entry is deleted.
+There is no need to keep track of this as a local tombstone.

 *Conflict handling*: If the user chooses to overwrite the local entry with the server entry, then the entry's `Revision` is updated as well and it is no longer marked as dirty.
 Otherwise, its `Revision` is updated to the one provided by the server, but it is still marked as dirty.

 After the merging is done, the client sets its local checkpoint to the value of `To`.